 I've been a frontend developer for over two years.
-At times I found myself in situations where I had to explain what I do to people who know nothing about programming.
-So now I'm giving my best to clarify how lines of code typed on my keyboard are transformed into something you can see, click and even use in your day-to-day life.
+At times, I’ve found myself in situations where I needed to explain what I do to people who know nothing about programming.
+So now, I'll do my best to clarify how the lines of code typed on my keyboard are transformed into something you can see, click and even use in your day-to-day life.

-We all speak some language.
+We all speak at least one language.
 We use it for a lot of things, but, generally, we use it for communication.
 The same thing works with computers.

-We want to make them do something for us — we communicate with them.
-Unfortunately, computers don't speak English yet, however, they use something that is called "machine code", simply put, the language of computers.
-So skipping some details, we may say, that programming is when you can tell the computer what to do by speaking their language.
+We want to make them do something for us – we communicate with them.
+Unfortunately, computers don't speak English yet.
+They use something that is called "machine code" instead or, simply put, the language of computers.
+So skipping some details, we may say, that programming is when you can tell the computer what to do by speaking its language.
 That is clearer now, isn't it?

-We figured out that we need to speak some language that computer can understand, but what is that language?
+We figured out that we need to speak a language that a computer can understand, but what is that language?

 Let's take, for instance, a car and a bicycle.
-They both have wheels, take us to the desired destination — but evidently, we use them for different specific purposes.
-You’d probably decide to use a car instead of a bicycle if you want to go to another country unless you want to burn thousands of calories.
-In programming, it's the same, but burned calories are equal to hours you spend on your work.
+They both have wheels and take us to the desired destination – but we use them for different specific purposes.
+You’d probably decide to use a car instead of a bicycle if you wanted to go to another country unless you want to burn thousands of calories.
+In programming, it's the same, but burnt calories are the hours you spend on your work in the case of computers.
 You don't want to spend thousands of them, right?

 In general, one language is better for analyzing data and forecasting, another one – for calculations and statistics, yet another one – for building websites, applications and so on.

-Alright, I guess everything is still quite clear for you, so let's get to something more specific, that I do personally.
-We'll talk about creating website's and application's interfaces.
-They are, simply, parts that you see when using any website.
-That is called frontend development.
-We finally get to the part, where I'll explain in simple words, what I do every day.
+Alright, I guess everything is quite clear for you, so let's get to something more specific, which I do personally.
+We'll talk about creating websites and application interfaces.
+They are the parts that you see when using any website.
+Developing them is called frontend development.
+We finally get to the part where I'll explain in simple words what I do every day.

 Have you ever wondered how the browser works?
 How can we watch movies, listen to music, read the news on a portal, play games and perform many activities, just by typing anything in a search bar?

 Imagine a play button in your music player.
-The button itself — that's HTML element.
+The button itself is an HTML element.

 Following on from the example above, CSS would allow you to change the size, color, and style of the button you added with HTML.